 Corporate social responsibility in India

-Recipharm have signed a 10-year agreement for solar energy at the Bengaluru plant.
+In 2017, Recipharm signed a 10-year agreement for solar energy at the Bengaluru plant.
 In combination with the use of hydro power sources, 12,000,000 kWh per annum of power are now being secured through these means.
 In 2018, the plant reduced its CO2 emissions by approximately 10,800 metric tonnes, with these changes expected to take full effect during 2019.
-Electricity currently accounts for approximately half of Bengaluru’s energy use, primarily for the ventilation systems required to control the facility’s indoor environments.
-Heat generation for manufacturing processes accounts for the remaining energy usage, achieved via the combustion of biomass pellets.
 The use of biofuels in boiler operation has eliminated the use of fossil fuels in the region of 940 metric tons and has reduced 2,900 tons of CO2 emissions per year.

 The Bengaluru plant works on a concept of zero discharge.
-The facility has in-house waste water treatment capabilities, with treated water being used for internal site gardening.
+The facility has in-house wastewater treatment capabilities, using treated water for internal site gardening.
 As part of its green initiatives, Recipharm has also planted over 4,000 trees in the local community and in the areas surrounding nearby schools.

 Recipharm has been working closely with employees at Bengaluru to deliver education and skills workshops in mathematics, science and computer science in local schools.
 The organisation has also established an academic excellence awards programme for its employees’ children.

-In 2018, Recipharm also supported the community in Bengaluru by working with local government schools to provide basic amenities and healthcare.
+In 2019, Recipharm has continued to support the local community of Bengaluru by working closely with government schools to provide basic amenities and healthcare to schools and its students.
 Projects funded by Recipharm’s donations include:

-Recipharm will continue to support the development of amenities and facilities, while working to instigate long-term, sustainable change in the Bengaluru community.
+As part of our CRS activity, Recipharm will continue to support the development of amenities and facilities of the following schools:

 Skill development programme

 As part of the Skill India Initiative, Recipharm has recruited students from rural areas onto a development scheme to deliver training in areas of pharmaceutical manufacturing, packing, engineering and warehousing.
-Established in 2016, the three year programme will see successful students awarded a BVoc (Bachelor of Vocational Education) degree in pharmaceutical manufacturing.
+Established in 2016, the three-year programme will see successful students awarded a BVoc (Bachelor of Vocational Education) degree in pharmaceutical manufacturing. menities and facilities, while working to instigate long-term, sustainable change in the Bengaluru community.